hms-dbmi-cellenics/worker/README.md

 ### 1. Building the worker
 While in the `worker/` root folder on the host, you can use `make build`.

-To build and run the r and python containers, you can do:
+To build and run the R and python containers, you can do:

     make build